This post may contain affiliate links. Please read our disclosure policy.

 What to serve with roast chicken

-- Any kind of potatoes will pair perfectly, like mashed potatoes or roasted potatoes.
+- Any kind of potatoes will pair perfectly, like Mashed Potatoes, a classic Baked Potato, or Roasted Red Potatoes.
 Rice goes well too, or even pasta for something a little different.

 Easy Roast Chicken